Pars intermedia

-Pars intermedia is the boundary between the anterior and posterior lobes of the pituitary.
+Anatomy

+Microanatomy

 It contains colloid-filled cysts and two types of cells - basophils and chromophobes.
-The cysts are the remainder of Rathke’s pouch.
+The cysts are the remainder of Rathke's pouch.
 As technically part of the anterior pituitary, it separates the posterior pituitary and pars distalis.
 It is composed of large, pale cells that encompass the aforementioned colloid-filled follicles.

-In human fetal life, this area produces melanocyte stimulating hormone or MSH which causes the release of melanin pigment in skin melanocytes (pigment cells).
-However, the pars intermedia is normally either very small or entirely absent in adulthood.
+Physiology

+The pars intermedia appears to be tonically inhibited by stimuli from the hypothalamus (either by dopaminergic innervation or by vascular mechanism) as experimental sectioning of the pars intermedia from the hypothalamus has been noted to result in hypertrophy of the pars intermedia in various animals.

+Function

+The pars intermedia is responsible for secreting α-melanocyte-stimulating hormone, and corticotropin-like intermediate peptide.

+It is prominent only during the fetal stage and is otherwise negligible.
+The characteristic pattern of skin hyperpigmentation seen during pregnancy may be a result of increased circulating maternal a-MSH (which may have originated from either the maternal or fetal pars intermedia), but a-MSH secretion does not seem to be involved in skin tanning in response to light exposure.

+Other animals

-In lower vertebrates (fish, amphibians) MSH from the pars intermedia is responsible for darkening of the skin, often in response to changes in background color.
-This color change is due to MSH stimulating the dispersion of melanin pigment in dermal (skin) melanophore cells.
+In lower vertebrates (fish, amphibians), MSH from the pars intermedia is responsible for darkening of the skin, often in response to changes in background color.
+This color change is due to MSH stimulating the dispersion of melanin pigment in the animal's skin melanocyte chromatophores.
+Some animals will thus increase a-MSH secretion when placed against a dark background as a means of active camouflage.